byt3m/Valheim-Character-Editor/README.md

 # Known problems
   - If your character appears naked, start the game, logout and then start the game again.
 This should resolve the problem.
-  - Sometimes a hair customization is not applied.
+  - Sometimes a customization is not applied.
 You can fix it by closing Valheim and applying it again.

 # Whats coming next
   - Edit hair color with a slider instead of predefined values.